OrderN/CONQUEST-release/docs/input_tags.rst

 cDFT.Perform\_cDFT (*boolean*)
     Selects cDFT operation

-    *default*:
+    *default*: F

 cDFT.Type (*integer*)
     values: 1 or 2

     Selects constraint to be for absolute charge on groups (1) or difference between two groups (2)

-    *default*:
+    *default*: 2

 cDFT.MaxIterations (*integer*)
     Maximum iterations permitted

-    *default*:
+    *default*: 50

 cDFT.Tolerance (*real*)
     Tolerance on charge

-    *default*:
+    *default*: 0.001

 cDFT.NumberAtomGroups (*integer*)
     Number of groups of atoms

-    *default*:
+    *default*: 1

 cDFT.AtomGroups (*block*)
-    Block with each line specifying: Number of atoms, target charge, label for block.
-For each line, there should be a corresponding block with the appropriate label; the block consists of a list of atom numbers for the atoms in the group
+    Each line specifies a group index, number of atoms, target charge and block label.
+For each line, a block with that label must list the atom numbers in the group.

 Go to :ref:`top <input_tags>`.